aquasecurity/kube-bench/docs/asff.md

 }
 ```

-## Build kube-bench

-You will need to download, build and push the kube-bench container image to your ECR repo as described in Step 3 of the [EKS instructions][eks-instructions].

 ### Modify the job configuration

 * Modify the kube-bench Configmap in `job-eks-asff.yaml` to specify the AWS account, AWS region, and the EKS Cluster ARN.